 Not all industry super funds are equal, here’s how to spot a good one.

-This month we released our 5th annual Fat Cat Funds Report, it analysed over 2,000 super funds and 2,000 managed funds to see how they performed over 5 years.
+Our 5th annual Fat Cat Funds Report, analysed over 2,000 super funds and 2,000 managed funds to see how they performed over 5 years.

 Once again we found industry super funds beat retail super funds across 10 of 11 investment categories.
 Industry funds had a smaller percentage of Fat Cat Funds and more Fit Cat Funds.